Batz736/Spotify-Now-Playing-Widget/README.md

-# 🎵 Spotify Now Playing Widget
+# 🎵 Spotify Now Playing Widget (Premium Users Only)

 > A clean, professional "Now Playing" display for your Spotify account.
 Designed for streamers, content creators, and anyone who wants to share what they're listening to.